billdonner/arco/arco.md

-# Adology Architecture
+# Adology Architecture v0.7

 ## Overview

-Adology’s architecture is designed to systematically store, analyze, and generate insights from advertising data.
-The system must support highly structured AI-driven analysis while also maintaining efficient retrieval of brand, ad, and intelligence reports—all within a cost-effective, scalable database structure.
+Adology is a intelligent service that analyzes digital advertising by applying knowledge processing to evaluate content(video, image, and text) as it is ingested into a permanent Adology repository.

 At its core, Adology is not just a passive ad-tracking tool.
 Instead, it functions as an AI-powered intelligence engine that captures:

 - The raw reality of ad creatives (metadata, images, videos, and text)
 - The structured interpretation of these creatives (AI-generated labels, scores, and embeddings)
 - The higher-level knowledge extracted from AI insights (brand-wide trends, comparative analysis, and strategic reports)

+Adology’s architecture is designed to systematically store, analyze, and generate insights from advertising data.
+The system must support highly structured AI-driven analysis while also maintaining efficient retrieval of brand, ad, and intelligence reports—all within a cost-effective, scalable database structure.

 Adology's data architecture supports multiple users within customer accounts, each managing multiple *brandspaces*.
 Each brandspace focuses on a primary brand, tracking competitor brands and followed brands to define the scope of intelligence gathering.
 A user can switch brandspaces for one customer organization at any time but requires a unique email and separate login to support multiple organizations.